moltenform/labs_coordinate_music/README.md

 	* you can sign up for this at https://developer.spotify.com/my-applications/
 1. Run main.py, it will run interactively.

-Optional: build the c++ program wavcut to enable splitting wav files based on length metadata.
+Optional: the c++ program wavcut can split wav files based on length metadata, which can be useful for splitting a long mixtape into tracks.

 Optional: install pywinauto to enable the "type into Spotify window" feature.